yanndebray/matlab-with-python-book/3_Set-up_MATLAB_and_Python.md

 IPython gave turn to Jupyter, to become language agnostic.
-Jupyter supports execution environments (aka kernels) in several dozen languages among which are Julia, R, Haskell, Ruby, and of course Python (via the IPython kernel)... and [MATLAB](https://github.com/Calysto/matlab_kernel) (via a kernel maintained by the community and building on the MATLAB Engine for Python).
+Jupyter supports execution environments (aka kernels) in several dozen languages among which are Julia, R, Haskell, Ruby, and of course Python (via the IPython kernel)... and [MATLAB](https://blogs.mathworks.com/matlab/2023/01/30/official-mathworks-matlab-kernel-for-jupyter-released/) (via a kernel maintained by MathWorks).

 To summarize, Jupyter provides 3 key *components* to the modern scientific computing stack: